Fourier methods for fractional-order operators

 Our proof for H\"older-Zygmund spaces follows the same lines, using that the pseudodifferential theory extends to such spaces.
 It also works for a wealth of other Besov- and Triebel-Lizorkin spaces, cf.\ \cite{G14}.

-In the case of domains with finite smoothness, there was a need to expand the (complicated) tools that exist for pseudodifferential operators with nonsmooth $x$-dependence.
+In the case of domains with finite smoothness, there was a need to expand the (complicated) tools that exist for $\psi $do's with nonsmooth $x$-dependence, cf.\ \cite{AG23}.

-For Lipschitz domains (where the boundary is only $C^{0,1}$), there are results about regularity e.g.\ by Acosta, Borthagaray and Nochetto [AB17], [BN21], in low-order spaces without an explicit factor $d^a$.
+For Lipschitz domains (where the boundary is only $C^{0,1}$), there are results about regularity and numerical methods e.g.\ by Acosta, Borthagaray and Nochetto [AB17], [BN23], in basic spaces of Sobolev and Besov types.
 There also exist studies where $f$ is given in spaces with powers of $d$ as weights.

 \head 2.
 Further developments \endhead

 \subhead 2.1.
 Evolution problems and resolvents \endsubhead

 First we give a quick review of consequences of the analysis of $P_D$ for evolution problems (heat equations) with homogeneous Dirichlet condition.
 The basic problem is;